Course Content

 Case studies are a teaching and learning strategy, employed in a range of modules; they also are a useful assessment tool.
 Students are presented with or asked to develop real or simulated complex problems which they are required to analyse in detail and then synthesise/present their own solution in writing or orally.

-All modules will be supported by Moodle and MS Teams providing students with a wide range of learning material and study guidance.
+The majority of modules will be supported by Moodle and provide students with a wide range of learning material and study guidance.

 Assessment

-Assessments take the form of individual or group coursework, research based assignments, practical assessments, presentations, reports, class tests and a dissertation.
+Assessments are created within the framework of Cardiff Metropolitan University EDGE (Ethical, Digital, Global and Entrepreneurship) competencies and they take the form of individual or group coursework, research-based assignments, practical assessments, presentations, reports, class tests and a dissertation/development project.

 Employability & Careers